Improving Designer Workflow with Design System

 Instead of creating endless variants that would complicate the system, I chose to use the slot method.
 By treating slots as flexible placeholders, I gave the components room to adapt their content while still maintaining a consistent and polished appearance.

-A big challenge between design and development is interpretation.
-What looks clear in Figma can become unclear in development, leading to misalignment in implementation and back-and-forth.
-To solve this, I’m creating guidelines that outline each component’s behavior and variants so designers and developers know exactly how things should work without the guesswork.
+To solve this, I created guidelines that outline each component’s behavior and variants so designers and developers know exactly how things should work without the guesswork.
 Designers may also benefit from getting a proper understanding of how to use the design system and the components.

 Guideline 1.1 - UI components behavior guideline